 - Derek Barrett

-- World health programs, green fitness, no-cost preventive medicine, innovations in training, certifications, Fellow program, more
+- We develop and provide world health programs for people and communities, green fitness, no-cost preventive medicine, innovations in training, certifications, Fellow advancement, more.

-- Free membership.
-Instead of membership "dues" there are "do's" - to do good.
+- Instead of membership "dues" there are "do's" - to do good.
 Join the fun.
-Come be a part of making a better Earth through AFEM - Academy of Functional Exercise Medicine.
+Come be a part of making yourself and the Earth better through my Academy of Functional Exercise Medicine.